gueststar/nthm/CONTRIBUTING.md

   the structure is modified to have more fields.
 * No recursion is allowed.
 (The C memory model permits only a constant amount of stack space and it's separate from the heap.)
+* `goto` statements are not considered harmful but may jump forward only.

 ## Data structures